-At a little over £200 (buy via Amazon), the Proscenic 811GB offers an array of features including some bold ideas.
-Most of which can’t be found in other robotic vacuum cleaners!
+At a little over £200 (buy via Amazon), the Proscenic 811GB robotic vacuum cleaner offers an exciting array of features.

-As you’d expect there are sensors which enable the unit to navigate rooms safely without damaging objects or falling down steps.
-And thanks to it slick design, it’s able to clean under furniture.
+As you’d expect, it uses sensors to safely navigate rooms without damaging objects or falling down steps.
+Plus, it’s slim design enables it to clean under furniture.